mjansson/mdns/README.md

 See the test executable implementation for more details on how to handle the parameters to the given functions.

 ## Test executable
 The `mdns.c` file contains a test executable implementation using the library to do DNS-SD and mDNS queries.
+Compile into an executable and run to see command line options for discovery, query and service modes.

 ### Windows